shivasiddharth/Assistants-Pi/README.md

 ### **If you like the work, find it useful and if you would like to get me a :coffee: :smile:** [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7GH3YDCHZ36QN)

 *******************************************************************************************************************************
-## 28th-Jan-2018 Update: GassistPi updated with Chromecast-ing Feature and Media Volume Control Features
+## 28th-Jan-2018 Update: Google Assistant updated with Chromecast-ing Feature and Media Volume Control Features

-### Existing GassistPi users on the latest SDK can update their GassistPi Project using:
+### Existing users on the latest Google Assistant SDK can update their GA features using:
 https://github.com/shivasiddharth/GassistPi/blob/update-script/GassistPi-Update-Script.sh

 ### New users, continue as instructed below in the README doc.